mattermost/docs/source/scale/high-availability-cluster.rst

         "GossipPort": 8074
     },

-  For more information about these settings, see the `high availability configuration settings </configure/environment-configuration-settings.html#high-availability>`__ documentation.
+  For more information about these settings, see the :ref:`high availability configuration settings <configure/environment-configuration-settings:high availability>` documentation.

 4. Stop NGINX.
 5. Upgrade each Mattermost instance.